pvasek/RavenVsMongo/README.md

 ============
 This is a simple test comparing basic write/read performance of RavenDB and MongoDB in connection to the document size.
-There is just one entity/document Person.
-This includes property mostly for making document big enough.
-Except the CotagoryId property which is used also for filtering.
-There is 1000 person generated in 10 categories so it is quite small data set.
-The generated data try to be more realistic therefore the document sizes are just estimates the real size can be a little bit different.

 Motivation
 ----------